flowx-ai/docs-flowx/docs/building-blocks/actions/actions.md

 The decision that needs to be defined on an exclusive gateway is defined using a **node rule**.
 Similar to action rules, these can be set using [DMN](../../platform-overview/frameworks-and-standards/business-process-industry-standards/intro-to-dmn.md) or [MVEL](../../platform-overview/frameworks-and-standards/business-process-industry-standards/intro-to-mvel.md).

-There are two possible kinds of actions:&#x20;
+There are two possible kinds of actions:

 * business logic rules
 * interactions with users